Asmuie/Electrical-Energy-Output-Prediction-Using-Regression-Model-Analysis/README.md

   * Random Forest Regression

 By using r2_score method we can evaluate our regression model preformance and compare it with other model.
-The r2_score show that, with a Random Forest Regression model, we can predict Energy Produced with 96% of accuracy.
+The r2_score show that, with a Random Forest Regression model, we can predict Electrical Energy Output (EP) with 96% of accuracy.

 **Keyword:** Regression / Multiple Linear Regression / Polynomial Regression / Support Vector Regression / Decision Tree Regression / Random Forest Regression